 Specifications, tolerances, and other technical requirements for the other measurement standards and test equipment cited in this handbook are specified in the following NIST publications.
-These publications may be obtained from the Office of Weights and Measures (www.nist.gov/pml/weights-and-measures/laboratory-metrology/calibration-procedures).
+These publications may be obtained from the Office of Weights and Measures (www.nist.gov/pml/weights-and-measures/publications/nist-handbooks/other-nist-handbooks/other).

-- Mass Standards Use NIST Handbook 105-1, "Specifications and Tolerances for Reference Standards and Field Standard Weights and Measures - Field Standard Weights (NIST Class F)" (1990) - 2.
+- 1. Mass Standards Use NIST Handbook 105-1, "Specifications and Tolerances for Field Standard Weights" (2019) - 2.
 Volumetric Flasks and Cylinders Use NIST Handbook 105-2, "Specifications and Tolerances for Reference Standards and Field Standard Weights and Measures Field Standard Measuring Flasks" (1996) - 3.
 Stopwatches Use NIST Handbook 105-5, "Specifications and Tolerances for Reference Standards and Field Standard Weights and Measures Field Standard Stopwatches" (1997) - 4.
 Thermometers Use NIST Handbook 105-6, "Specifications and Tolerances for Reference Standards and Field Standard Weights and Measures Specifications and Tolerances for Thermometers" (1997)